atlashk/atlas/README.md

 - **Microservices**: Modular architecture for scalability and flexibility.
 - **Hexagonal Architecture**: Separation of concerns to enhance maintainability.
-- **CQRS (Command Query Responsibility Segregation)**: Separation of read and write operations for better performance and scalability.
 - **Cross-Cutting Concerns**: Centralized handling of concerns such as logging, security, and monitoring.

 ---